RhineGST/FICTION-ZJU-Groupsite-Source/content/authors/Zhiyang-Li/_index.md

 ---
 # Display name
-title: Mingqi Yang
+title: Zhiyang Li

 # Username (this should match the folder name)
 authors:
-  - Mingqi-Yang
+  - Zhiyang-Li

 #Author Names (alternative spellings etc)
 names:
-  - Mingqi Yang
+  - Zhiyang Li
-  - Yang, Mingqi
+  - Li, Zhiyang
-  - M. Yang
+  - Z. Li
-  - Yang, M.
+  - Li, Z.
-  - 杨明奇
+  - 李志阳

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Ph.D.
+role: M.Sc.
 Candidate

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - Researchers
-  - Ph.D.
-Students
+  - Master Students

 department:
   - College of Computer Science and Technology